Yegi03/Project1-cmpsc487w/README.md

     - `65654_access_report.pdf`: Example generated PDF
   - `requirements.txt`: Lists the Python dependencies required to run the project
   - `README.md`: This file
+  - `database_documentation.md` : This file has detaled information of database
   - `.gitignore`: Git ignore file to exclude unnecessary files

 ## Setup and Installation